drduh/macOS-Security-and-Privacy-Guide/README.md

 This step will take several minutes.
 Run `diskutil list` again to make sure **Recovery HD** now exists on `/dev/disk2` or equivalent identifier.

-Once you're done, eject the disk with `hdiutil unmount /Volumes/macOS` and power down the target disk mode-booted Mac.
+Eject the disk with `hdiutil unmount /Volumes/macOS` and power down the target disk mode-booted Mac.

 ### Virtualization